Itsmewho/BackAgain-Learning-python/ceasar_cipher/README.md

 # Store messages on MONGOBD.

-# Give message a senders name, password and random decript key (The easy way).
+# Give message a senders name, password and random decript key (The easy way or use medium.secrets() lol ).

 # If one of those are incrorrect give ERROR-message.